theabhishekar/reportcard.fun/README.md

-# 🏛️ Civic Issues Database

-A **free, unlimited database** for civic issues using GitHub Issues with automated analytics and community insights.

 ## 🎯 What This Is

 This repository serves as a **centralized database** for all civic issue reports from [reportcard.fun](https://reportcard.fun).
 Instead of expensive backend infrastructure, we use **GitHub Issues as a free database** with automated analytics processing.